dauldd/retrieval-app/README.md

     └── compare_scores.py # score comparison utility
 ```

 The system uses a hybrid approach that combines two retrieval methods.
-BM25 handles traditional keyword matching, while a semantic retriever uses MiniLM embeddings to find semantically similar content.
+BM25 handles traditional keyword matching, while a semantic retriever uses all-MiniLM-L6-v2 embeddings to find semantically similar content.
 Each method retrieves three results, weighted equally at 50% each, then merged through an ensemble retriever.
 Vector embeddings are stored in a local ChromaDB database at `./chroma_db/`.

-When the new file is uploaded, the system extracts the text, chunks it, adds the chunks to the existing collection, then recreates the retriever from scratch using accumulated chunks.
-This triggers recreation of the QA chain with the updated retriever.
+When a new file is uploaded, only the new chunks are embedded and added to ChromaDB via `HybridRetrieverManager.add_documents()`.
+The BM25 index is rebuilt in-memory with all accumulated chunks, and the ensemble retriever is updated.
+This approach avoids re-processing existing documents, making subsequent uploads significantly faster.

 ## API Endpoints